Of B2B companies that use landing pages, 62% have six or fewer total landing pages.

 Note: Although the above homepage design is a terrific lead generator, I wouldn’t advocate that you direct visitors from all of your campaigns to it.

-Personalization is key to building compelling customer experiences.
-56% of customers are more likely to buy with a personalized experience.
+Personalization is key when building a compelling customer experience.
+Customers are more likely to buy with a personalized experience.

 2. Capture’em landing pages

 The motive of these pages is to gather personal info about your potential customers.